Ben King Award

 Jerry Nelson Award

-The Jerry Nelson Award of $1,500 recognizes an undergraduate or graduate Phi Psi who, while making significant contributions to his chapter, campus and community, has maintained high moral standards and has excelled in a particular venture.
+$1,600 scholarship for an undergraduate or graduate student demonstrating high moral standards and committed to positively influencing his chapter, campus and community.
 A minimum GPA of 2.5 (on a 4.0 scale) is required to apply, but the applicant’s entrepreneurial spirit within Phi Psi, his personal life or a professional setting is most important.

 Philip M. Cornelius Award

-The Ralph “Dud” Daniel Award of $3,000 recognizes an undergraduate member who has made outstanding leadership contributions to his chapter, campus and community.
-The award is named in honor of Executive Director Emeritus Ralph D. “Dud” Daniel Arizona ’47.
-Revered as the most prestigious national scholarship offered, the Ralph “Dud” Daniel Award immensely impacts its recipient’s educational experience.
+Two (2) $1800 awards recognizing undergraduate members who have made outstanding leadership contributions to their chapter, campus and community.
 A minimum GPA of 2.5 (on a 4.0 scale) is required to apply, but the applicant’s leadership accomplishments are the primary factors in the award.
 Leadership outside the chapter setting is most important.

 Ruddick C. Lawrence Award

-The Ruddick C. Lawrence Award for public service is a $2,500 scholarship awarded to undergraduate members who has provided meritorious service to people or organizations outside Phi Kappa Psi.
+Two (2) $2,300 scholarships for undergraduate students who have provided meritorious service to people or organizations outside Phi Kappa Psi.
 While candidates must have a cumulative GPA of at least 3.0 (on a 4.0 scale), emphasis is placed on service to campus, college community and hometown organizations.

 Schroeder Family Finance Award

-The Schroeder Family Finance Award is named in honor of Michael Schroeder Minnesota ’80 and his son John B. Schroeder Kentucky ’12 and awards a $1,000 educational scholarship annually to a graduate or undergraduate Phi Psi preparing for a career in investment banking, sales and trading, asset management or a related field.
+$1,000 scholarship awarded annually to a graduate or undergraduate Phi Psi preparing for a career in investment banking, sales and trading, asset management or a related field.
 Financial need, fraternity and community involvement and a cumulative GPA of 2.5 or higher (on a 4.0 scale) are also considerations for the award.

-The Solon E. Summerfield Award Program provides five (5) scholarships to Phi Psi undergraduates.
-One brother is selected as the Outstanding Solon E. Summerfield Scholar, with an award of $7,500 with a runner-up receiving $5,000.
+Five (5) scholarships awarded to Phi Psi undergraduates.
+One brother is selected as the Outstanding Solon E. Summerfield Scholar, with an award of $7,500 and one runner-up will receive $5,000.
 Three (3) Phi Psis are selected as Summerfield Scholars with an award amount of $2,500 each.
 The primary selection criteria are academic standing and leadership and service to their chapter, campus and community.
 Emphasis is placed on chapter leadership.
 A cumulative GPA of 3.0 (on a 4.0 scale) is required to apply.

 Watkins Christian Scholar Award

-The Watkins Christian Scholar Award provides $2,500 to a graduate or undergraduate Phi Psi who inspires his peers to fulfill all aspects of the Phi Psi Creed by demonstrating the character of Jesus Christ and is committed (no matter their chosen major; business, engineering, biology, etc.) to advancing the Gospel within their chosen vocation (i.e. doctor, lawyer, manager, business owner, etc.
+$2,500 scholarship to a graduate or undergraduate Phi Psi who inspires his peers to fulfill all aspects of the Phi Psi Creed by demonstrating the character of Jesus Christ and is committed (no matter their chosen major; business, engineering, biology, etc.) to advancing the Gospel within their chosen vocation (i.e. doctor, lawyer, manager, business owner, etc.).

 William R. Walker Award

-The William R. Walker Award of $2,500 recognizes a graduate or undergraduate student in business, real estate, housing or land use, public policy and urban planning, or a law student with the intent to practice real estate law.
+$2,500 scholarship for a graduate or undergraduate student in business, real estate, housing or land use, public policy and urban planning, or a law student with the intent to practice real estate law.
 A cumulative GPA of 2.75 (on a 4.0 scale) or higher is required.
-Brother Walker, Southern Cal ’27, was a founding member of the chapter at the University of Southern California as well as a successful real estate developer and businessman.

 Winston R. “Win” Tate Award

-The Winston R. “Win” Tate Award of $2,500 recognizes graduate or undergraduate students in business, with preference given to those studying economics, accounting or finance.
+$2,500 scholarship to a graduate or undergraduate student in business, with preference given to those studying economics, accounting or finance.
 A cumulative GPA of 2.75 (on a 4.0 scale) or higher is required.
-Win Tate Kansas ’18, made his fortune in banking and provided generous bequests to the Foundation and to Kansas Alpha at his death.